audeering/shift/README.md

 ## Inference

-If `api.py` runs on a different machine, copy [here](https://github.com/audeering/shift/blob/main/tts.py#L85) the IP shown in the terminal of `api.py`.
+Examples below need `api.py` to be already running.
+If `api.py` runs on a different machine, [use the IP shown in the terminal](https://github.com/audeering/shift/blob/main/tts.py#L85) of `api.py`.

 **Text To Speech**